 To make the best decisions for your organization about how to communicate, it is essential to understand the different types of protection that our communications can have, and why such protection is important.

-One of the most important elements of communications security relates to keeping private communications privatewhich in the modern era is largely taken care of by encryption.
-Without proper encryption, internal communications could be seen by any number of adversaries.
-Insecure communications can expose sensitive or embarassing information and messages, reveal passwords or other private data, and possibly put your staff and organization at risk depending upon the nature of your communications and content that you share.
+One of the most important for most communication is keeping the contents of your messages secret - which in the modern era is largely taken care of by encryption.
+Without proper encryption, private communications can be seen by any number of adversaries.
+Insecure communications can expose sensitive information and messages, reveal passwords or other private data, and possibly put your staff and organization at risk depending upon the nature of your communications and content that you share.